Invent the Future With the Skills You Learn Today

-Simulation engineering concentration graduates will have the skills necessary to build financial models, evaluate technology investment alternatives and predict public health challenges.
+Simulation engineering concentration graduates will have the skills necessary to build real-time simulation (interactive and/or predictive), what-if-scenarios and training software for surgery, flight, military, etc., and gamification and serious games for education and decision making.
 The average U.S. modeling and simulation engineer makes approximately $97,000 annually, according to comparably.com.

 Software engineering concentration graduates will have abilities that range from being able to build web and mobile applications and help make self-driving cars safer to implementing secure and reliable data systems.
 According to springboard.com/glassdoor.com, the entry-level salary for a software engineer (less than one year of experience) in the United States is approximately $77,000.

 The Engineering Core

 The engineering core provides the foundations necessary for all of the university’s engineering concentrations and includes courses in linear algebra, calculus, computer programming, chemistry, differential equations, electronic interface design, engineering design, physics, and probability and statistics.

 Core Curriculum Outline

 The engineering core provides foundational knowledge in mathematics, science and computer programming for all engineering concentrations.
 All engineering students must complete the following courses.

 |Electronic Interface Design

 |Probability and Statistics